unit8co/darts/guides/covariates.md

 ### Global Forecasting Models (GFMs):
 GFMs train and predict on fixed-length chunks (sub-samples) of the `target` and `*_covariates` series (if supported).
 Each chunk contains an input chunk - resembling the sample's past - and an output chunk - the sample's future.
-The length of these chunks has to be specified at model creation with parameters `input_chunk_length` and `output_chunk_length`.
+The length of these chunks has to be specified at model creation with parameters `input_chunk_length` and `output_chunk_length` (one notable exception is `RNNModel` which always uses an `output_chunk_length` of 1).

 Depending on your forecast horizon `n`, the model can either predict in one go, or auto-regressively, by predicting on multiple chunks in the future.
 That is the reason why when predicting with `past_covariates` you have to supply additional "future values of your `past_covariates`".